We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - interactions with some foods, like grapefruit

-People taking CBD products by mouth should avoid eating a high fat meal with the product.
-If you take them together, the fat in the food may
+If you’re taking a CBD product by mouth, avoid eating a high fat meal with the product.
+According to a

-That’s why it’s a good idea to talk with a doctor or other healthcare provider before you begin trying CBD.
+That’s why it’s a good idea to talk with a doctor before you begin trying CBD.
 Together, you can look for any possible interactions that could occur between the CBD and any medications you’re taking.

-Your healthcare provider may also be able to advise you on other considerations to keep in mind when looking for a product.
+Your doctor may also be able to advise you on other considerations to keep in mind when looking for a product.

-If you have this condition and are considering CBD, it’s important to find a product that meets your lifestyle and helps you face the issues you want to address.
+If you have fibromyalgia and are considering CBD, it’s important to find a high quality product that fits your lifestyle and needs.

-If possible, talk with a healthcare provider about your interest and anything you should consider before taking your first dose.
+If possible, talk with a healthcare professional about your interest and anything you should consider before taking your first dose.